Accessibility statement

 • Engaging with users that have different accessibility requirements to help us test our content

-• Regularly audit our content layouts and make changes where different formats would be better
+• Audit our content layouts and make changes where different formats would be better

 Page last updated on: